 5. Is there anybody my age in the chapter?

+Maybe.
 Come to a monthly meeting and see for yourself.
-All chapters have a variety of ages, however, nationally, it is estimated that 75 percent of our membership is between 45 and 60.
+All chapters have a variety of ages, however, nationally, it is estimated that 75 percent of our membership is between 55 and 65.
 When younger people join, it causes other young people to join so it’s important to have a chapter with all ages involved.

 4. How much does it cost and what do I get for my dues?

-Dues are set by the national organization, however, local chapters may charge up to $10 additional for local dues and raise monies by adding a dollar or two to each persons’ golf outing fee, socials, or fund raisers such as 50/50 raffles.
+Dues are set by the national organization, however, local chapters may charge up to $15 additional for local dues and raise monies by adding a dollar or two to each persons’ golf outing fee, socials, or fund raisers such as 50/50 raffles.
 National dues are paid annually at the cost of $89 per year, or pay for two years at $178 and receive an ASGA-logo'd golf shirt.
 You receive a monthly newsletter (or e-newsletter) of all of your chapter’s activities, a membership kit upon joining and an opportunity to play in ASGA’s multi-chapter golf events throughout the year.
-Your dues support the national organization, which has expenses like any other business, e.g. personnel, office rental, computer and copier leases, etc. Expenses at the local level should be kept at a minimum and each event, whether it is a golf outing, social, Christmas party, etc. should be borne by the participants of each event.
+Your dues support the national organization, which has expenses like any other business, e.g. personnel, office rental, payroll, computer and copier leases, etc. Expenses at the local level should be kept at a minimum and each event, whether it is a golf outing, social, Christmas party, etc. should be paid by the participants of each event.